grongierisc/formation-template/README.md

 ![ProductionCreation](misc/img/ProductionCreation.png)

 Immediatly after creating our production, we will need to click on the `Production Settings` just above the `Operations` section.
-In the right sidebar menu, we will have to activate `Testing Enabled` in the `Development and Debugging` part of the `Settings` tab.
+In the right sidebar menu, we will have to activate `Testing Enabled` in the `Development and Debugging` part of the `Settings` tab (don't forget to press Apply).

 ![ProductionTesting](misc/img/ProductionTesting.png)